wrex/rexs.tools/src/routes/blog/sashigane-7/+page.md

 romaji="chuukou">中勾</Kanji>, pronounced "chew koh").
 It divides the larger triangle into smaller parts.

+More importantly, it describes the _kaeshikoubai_ slope (relative to the horizontal).

 Because the sum of the angles in any triangle always adds up to 180°, and both the overall triangle and smaller triangles contain 90° corners, the angle in the lower right of the smaller triangle formed by the _chuukou_ is